morloc-project/morloc/README.md

 "std::vector<$1>" "double" -> "double"
 ```

-The general type for this expression is also inferred as:
+The general type for this expression is inferred as:

 ```
 List Real -> Real
 ```

-The concrete type of `mul` is currently written as a binary function of
-doubles.
-Ideally this function should accept any numbers (e.g., an `int` and a
-`double`).
-This can be accomplished with typeclasses.
-These are now supported
-but still a tad experimental.